The awards listed below are open to applicants at the Master’s and PhD level. They are listed in alphabetical order under the deadline month.

 Award Level: Fellowship recipients receive a one-time award of $3,000 toward tuition, after other funding has been applied.

 Eligibility: All master’s and doctoral students admitted to a Schar School degree program are eligible to apply.

 Application Procedures: Students interested in being considered for this award should fill out the application for the Daniel Druckman Fellowship and submit the appropriate supplemental materials.
-Applications can be submitted electronically to Professor Sonia Ben Ouagrham-Gormley, at email@example.com or in hardcopy:
+Applications MUST be submitted electronically to Professor Sonia Ben Ouagrham-Gormley, at email@example.com:

 Christine Mirzayan Science and Technology Policy Graduate Fellowship Program, The National Academies

 Applications for the fellowships are invited from graduate students through postdoctoral scholars in any physical, biological, or social science field or any field of engineering, medicine/health, or veterinary medicine as well as business, law, education, and other graduate and professional programs.